smarr/ReBench/README.md

 information to reproduce a benchmark run.
 However, it does not capture the whole system.

-The data of all benchmark runs is recorded in a data file and allows to continue aborted benchmark runs at a later time.
+The data of all benchmark runs is recorded in a data file for later analysis.
+Important for long-running experiments, benchmarks can be aborted and continued at a later time.

-ReBench is designed to focus on the execution and does not provide advanced analysis facilities itself.
-Instead, it is typically used in combination with for instance R scripts to process the results or [Codespeed][1] to do continuous performance tracing.
+ReBench is focuses on the execution aspect and does not provide advanced analysis facilities itself.
+Instead, it is used in combination with for instance R scripts to process the results or [Codespeed][1] to do continuous performance tracing.

+The documentation is hosted at [http://rebench.readthedocs.io/][docs].

-## Features
+## Goals and Features

 ReBench is designed to